Verified

 - Sutta: Abhaya Sutta (MN 58) – Demonstrating the Buddha’s “well-gone” speech, explaining exactly what types of true and beneficial words the Tathāgata chooses to utter.

-- Commentary: Visuddhimagga (Chapter VII) – The analytical breakdown of the word Sugata as a meditation object.
+- Commentary: Visuddhimagga (Page 197) – Detailed commentarial breakdown of the etymological and doctrinal parsing of Sugata as a recollection object.